The natural environment of Basingstoke and Deane

 Whilst funding applications are closed at the moment for the LEADER programme, visit the North Wessex Downs LEADER website which gives information on the future plans for it.

-View a map of the North Wessex Downs and Loddon LEADER areas.
+View a map of the North Wessex Downs and Loddon LEADER areas (opens in a new window) (PDF) [182kb].
 Although the map is centred around the Borough of Basingstoke and Deane, both projects extend beyond our boundaries.
 Please visit the North Wessex Downs LEADER website to find further information.

 - help make farming and forestry become more environmentally sustainable and economically viable